thhart/stl-loose-exporter/README.md

 2. Select the mesh object you want to process.
 3. Open the sidebar by pressing `N` if it's not already open.
 4. Find the `STL Loose Exporter` panel in the `Tool` tab.
-5. Set the desired export path and scale factor.
-6. Click the `Export Separated Parts` button.
+5. Click the `Export Separated Parts` button.
-7. The script will execute, and the exported files will be logged to the console.
+6. The script will execute, and the exported files will be logged to the console.

 ## License